 (Read our guide to using service.yml for more help on customizing your service configuration.)

-Paths must be absolute.
+Paths for storage volumes must be absolute.

 services: <service_name>: volumes: ["/tmp/host/foo:/tmp/container/foo", "/tmp/host/bar:/tmp/container/bar:ro"]